barryclark/jekyll-now/_posts/2016-01-30-beware-of-ruby-class-variables.md

 ---
 layout: post
 title: Beware of ruby @@class_variable
+tags: [ruby, veg]
+excerpt: "Sometimes they may not be exactly what you think they are."
 ---

 Ruby class variables (represended with `@@variable`) may seem a good solution to store class related data, and a natural companion to some class methods.
 However, they may be far more "dangerous" than anticipated, and behave in unexpected ways if not used properly.
 Let's see one of those cases.